 Very pleased to learn that my submission to the American Political Science Association (APSA) annual conference has been approved.
 I last participated in 2010 and enjoyed the experience—but it was only a poster presentation, so this year it will be two firsts: first panel presentation at the premier national political science conference and my first conference as a newly minted doctor.

 The paper in question will be a version of the first chapter of my dissertation, entitled “Thresholds of Atrocity: Violence and Vision in Levinas, Murdoch, and Weil.”
-The benevolent gatekeepers behind the Foundation of Political Theory division have thrown me onto a panel Trauma and Violence in Contemporary Political Life.
+The benevolent gatekeepers behind the Foundations of Political Theory division have graciously placed me on a panel entitled Trauma and Violence in Contemporary Political Life.